madkom/event-sourcing-php/Banking/README.md

 ### Write Model (Rest API)

-`transferout` [POST] - Transfers out passed amount of money from one account to account
+`/banking/transferout` [POST] - Transfers out passed amount of money from one account to account

     @param "from_account" - From which account money should be taken
     @param "to_account" - To which account money should be send